top of page

 Dynamic Packaging vs. Dynamic Pricing in AI

-TLDR: Dynamic Packaging as the Foundation for AI Monetization AI is rewriting the rules of software economics, value creation, and customer engagement.
+TLDR: Dynamic packaging- not dynamic pricing , is the foundation for AI monetization AI is rewriting the rules of software economics, value creation, and customer engagement.
 Dynamic pricing alone is not enough.
 Product leaders must embrace dynamic packaging —the modular, outcome-driven assembly of AI components, features, data, and technology assets—anchored in a robust commercial architecture that defines value metrics, monetization rules, and governance from the outset.
-Dynamic packaging is key
+D

 How AI Breaks the Four Fundamentals of SaaS Pricing